edgarpf/aws-csoaa/README.md

 ## AS

 - Auto Scaling will throw an error since if there is a conflict in the schedule of two separate Auto Scaling Processes.

+- If you suspend the terminate process, there is a chance that the instances can grow more than the maximum size due to AZRebalance.

 ## ELB